 A Conversation with Carrie Regenstein

-Internet2 Program Manager Taleitha Pytlowanyj recently interviewed Carrie Regenstein about her long-standing service as a leader in higher education IT and an advocate for women in IT.
+Internet2 Program Manager Taleitha Pytlowanyj interviewed Carrie Regenstein about her long-standing service as a leader in higher education IT and an advocate for women in IT.

 By Taleitha Pytlowanyj